-CSC 120 (3-3-0) Introduction to Programming Methodology: This course is the first course of a two-semester sequence that provides an overview of programming methodology and program writing skills.
+CSC 120 (3-3-0) Introduction to Programming Methodology: This course is the first course of a twosemester sequence that provides an overview of programming methodology and program writing skills.
 Topics include basic concepts of computer systems, problem solving and algorithm development, program structures, data types, program development, method and style, coding, debugging, testing, and documentation.

 CSC 130 (3-3-0) Program Design and Implementation: This course is the second of a two-semester sequence that focuses on a disciplined approach to design, coding, and testing of programs.
 Topics include data abstraction, data structures, and searching and sorting algorithms.
+Prerequisite: CSC 120

 CSC 201 (3-3-0) Computer Organization and Architecture I: This course covers the relationship between computing hardware and machine language instruction sets, implementation of high level languages on the machine and some memory related issues.
 The study is organized into levels in the following order of topics: fundamental building blocks such as logic gates and flip-flops and combinational and sequential logic; machine level representation of data; basic assembly language, implementation of high level language constructs, addressing modes, compilation, assembly and interpretation; memory hierarchy; interrupts.
 Some real world computer systems and microprocessors are used as examples, along with their hardware and the organization of their instruction sets.
 Assembly language programming is studied in detail.
 Prerequisite: CSC 130 And MATH 150

-CSC 202 (3-3-0) Advanced Programming in C/C++: This course focuses on advanced programming and software development strategies in C/C++ programming language.
-Materials include syntax and semantics of C/C++, memory management, file processing, and network programming.
+CSC 202 (3-3-0) Object Oriented Programming in C/ C++: This course focuses on object oriented programming and software development strategies in C/C++ programming language.
+Material includes syntax and semantics of C/C++, memory management, file processing, and network programming.
 Directed projects in C/C++ are an integral part of the course.
+Prerequisite: CSC 130

-CSC 204 (3-3-0) Object Oriented Programming: This course focuses on object-oriented programming and software development strategies.
-Material includes syntax and semantics of a specific object-oriented programming language.
-Directed projects are an integral part of the course.
+CSC 204 (3-3-0) Object Oriented Programming in Java: This course focuses on object-oriented programming and software development strategies.
+Material includes syntax and semantics of Java, file processing, and network programming.
+Directed projects in Java are an integral part of the course.
+Prerequisite: CSC 130